2023 Program Overview

 - Participate in hands-on activities common to medical laboratory testing.

 - Practice skills that will assist you in performing complex lab testing.

 - Sample the breadth of subjects you will study in the Medical Laboratory Science Program at the University of Utah.

 This program is designed for students who like science, are curious about how the body works, and have an interest in learning about medical laboratory testing.
-Students should be at least 14 years of age at the start of program andentering their sophomore, junior, or senior year of high school.
-If you are interested in participating in this one-week program, please fill out the online application linked below and submit it to the University of Utah Medical Laboratory Science Division by 4/30/2022.
-Late applications may be considered if space is available.
+Students should be at least 16 years of age at the start of program and entering their sophomore, junior, or senior year of high school.
+If you are interested in participating in this one-week program, please fill out the online apply by March 3, 2023.